Introduction To PowerShell for the DBA Part 1

 Get-DbaLogin -SqlInstance MySQLServerInstance -ExcludeFilter '##*', 'NT*' | SELECT Name, LastLogin Get-DbaLogin -SqlInstance Skolarlee-PC\KRONOS2017 -ExcludeFilter '##*', 'NT*' | SELECT Name, LastLogin | Out-File 'C:\DBATools\LoginsOutput.txt'

 On my local PC this returns the sa account and my local Windows account along with the last time these accounts accessed the SQL Server.
-This sort of information is useful, probably in a number of scenarios, but let’s suppose that you’re doing an audit of SQL Server logins because you suspect you have a lot of left over, unused logins.
+Let’s suppose that you’re doing an audit of SQL Server logins because you suspect you have a lot of left over, unused logins.
 You might want to examine them to see if you can drop users and logins that are no longer being used.
-This sort of thing makes your SQL Server easier to manage because you don’t have unused Logins and database users cluttering up your SSMS when you’re connected to a SQL Server.
+Reducing unused logins and users makes your SQL Server easier to manage because unused Logins and database users won’t be cluttering up your SSMS.

 Let’s suppose you don’t want or need to do something with this information right now, but you want to review it later, or provide it to someone else for review.
 What can you do?
 The simplest thing is to use the second command above to send the PowerShell objects to a text file by using the piping technique I mentioned earlier.
 The directory in the Out-File command needs to exist already but the command will create the text file for you.
 This information can be written to a share for your team to access later.
 You can also do things like email this output to the team using a PowerShell command for email.
 If you run GCM *mail* in PowerShell, you will find a command that lets you do this.